rchowe/blog/_posts/2020-01-04-trips-planned.md

 <script src="https://d3js.org/d3-scale-chromatic.v1.min.js"></script>
 <script src="https://d3js.org/d3-geo-projection.v2.min.js"></script>

-Since it's the end of the year in 2019, and since I have planned a fair amount of travel for 2020, I thought it would be fun to write a travel blog about what that's like, especially since my friends and family do not want to hear me talk about airfare or airplanes any more.
+Since it's the beginning of the year, and since I have planned a fair amount of travel for 2020, I thought it would be fun to write a travel blog about what that's like, especially since my friends and family do not want to hear me talk about airfare or airplanes any more.